the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="How_this_will_help_you_why_this_is_useful"></a>
 ## How this will help you/ why this is useful

 Let's go though an example of why computational environments are important.
-Say I have a very simple python script:
+Say I have a very simple Python script:

 ```
 a = 1